marcobornstein/marcobornstein.github.io/_pages/about.md

   - /about.html
 ---

 Hi, my name is Marco!
-I'm a PhD Candidate at the University of Maryland studying Applied Mathematics.
+I graduated from the University of Maryland with a Ph.D. in Applied Mathematics.
-I am advised by [Dr. Furong Huang](https://furong-huang.com).
+I was advised by [Dr. Furong Huang](https://furong-huang.com).

 <h2>Recent News</h2>
 <table>